radicallyopensecurity/password-training/memory/Readme.md

 Python - https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi

-Select IE8 on Win7, as platform VirtualBox
+Select IE8 on Win7, as platform VirtualBox.
 Download the .zip and extract.
 Open the extracted file with VirtualBox and launch it.

-Also download the following tools:
+### Also download the following tools:

 Dumpit - http://www.downloadcrew.com/article/23854-dumpit